thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 ### 2.2 **Web-api**

 The objective of this microservice is to combine the information from the **articals** and the **authors** microservice.

-The microservice provides that information to be consumned by the VUE Web-App.
+The web-api is business related to be consumned by the VUE Web-App.
 So the Web-App can use just **one** REST API and doesn't need more APIs.

 In the following image contains a sample instance of the Web-api.